Master of Education in Educational Leadership – Three Specialized Concentrations

 Transform Communities through Education

 The Master of Science in Education (MSE) in Educational Leadership prepares you to make a lasting impact in schools, literacy education, and higher education settings.
-With concentrations in PK-12 Educational Leadership, Literacy, and Higher Education Student Affairs, this program equips you with the skills to lead effectively in diverse educational environments.
+With concentrations in K-12 Education Leadership, Literacy, and Higher Education and Student Affairs, this program equips you with the skills to lead effectively in diverse educational environments.

 Lead effectively at every level.

-• Prepare for leadership roles in PK-12 schools, literacy programs, and student affairs in higher education.
+- Prepare for leadership roles in K-12 schools, literacy programs, and student affairs in higher education.

 Earn your degree while you work.